outdreamer/build-a-cure/docs/tasks/examples.md

         - query-stopping condition is where its clear the data cant:
           - fulfill the optimization metric or fulfill it more
-          - find the information or find any more
+          - find the info or find any more

       - meta conditions

         - query-invalidating condition is where the data set invalidates the concept of variation or data
-          - when a query has identified type/relationship/pattern information invalidating the data
+          - when a query has identified type/relationship/pattern info invalidating the data
           - when the data is not a source of truth (state has changed but data has not & has no variation and is not data anymore, if data is a source of truth)
           - when a query has identified a function to reduce the variation/data without losing info
             - or create a function to do so